indraneelpatil/nd_icp/README.md

 * Unfortunately this isnt unique

 #### Eigenvectors/ Eigenvalues of matrix
-* Vector which only undergoes scales after matrix transformation but maintains direction
+* Vector which only gets scaled after matrix transformation but maintains direction
 * Eigen value is the scaling constant for the eigen vector

 #### Rectangular matrices